Iconic Foods of Canada: Newfoundland & Labrador

 3) Jiggs Dinner

-Jiggs Dinner is a one pot meal of salt beef boiled with cabbage, potatoes, carrots, turnip (rutabaga) and sometimes turnip greens.
+Jiggs Dinner, the most quintessential of Newfoundland foods, is a one pot meal of salt beef boiled with cabbage, potatoes, carrots, turnip (rutabaga) and sometimes turnip greens.
 This is similar to the “boiled dinners” in the Maritimes and New England, which tend to use corned beef, riblets or cottage roll rather than salt beef.
 They also lack the accoutrements of a full Jiggs Dinner: pease pudding and figgy duff!

 Jiggs Dinner is often accompanied by roast turkey with dressing and gravy, in which case the meal is referred to as “Sunday Dinner”.
 Leftover Jiggs Dinner is eaten as a hash the next day, which my Newfoundland friends refer to as “couldnts” (couldn’t finish).